The Link Between Miami Payday Loans and the Affordable Housing Crisis

 By Lindsay Frankel

 The affordable housing crisis has left most people living in poverty without access to affordable rentals, according to a new report published by the National Low Income Housing Coalition.
 For every 100 low-income families, only 37 affordable rental units are available.
 The report was released within days of President Donald Trump’s 2020 Budget Request, which proposes cutting funding for affordable housing programs even further.

-The lack of access to affordable loans and affordable housing perpetuates the cycle of poverty for Miami residents.
-But a handful of banks in Miami have stepped up to finance affordable housing for Miami’s working class communities.
+A handful of banks in Miami have stepped up to finance affordable housing for Miami’s working class communities.
 The Community Development Fund helps banks to finance affordable housing and to follow the Community Reinvestment Act, which requires that banks and thrifts provide capital to low and moderate-income residents of the communities they serve.
 Since launching three years ago, the Community Development Fund has led to $50 million in support for affordable housing.